What is a joint?

 Most of the damage caused by DJD is irreversible.
 The goals of treatment are to improve the quality of life by minimizing pain and discomfort and to delay the progression of disease.
 The quality of life for a cat with DJD can be improved by modifying the environment so that the cat can get around more readily and by providing pain relief.

-Some suggestions for modifying the environment include providing a 'step' so that the cat can get up onto a favorite perching spot or sleeping area, providing litter boxes with shallower sides, placing litter boxes on every floor of a multi-level home, and making sure that food and water dishes are accessible.
-The cat should be encouraged to move about in order to maintain joint mobility and muscle tone.
-Regular periods of gentle play using toys such as feathers or laser pointers may be helpful.
+Some suggestions for modifying the environment include providing a 'step' so that the cat can get up onto a favorite perching spot or sleeping area, providing litter boxes with shallower sides, placing litter boxes on every floor of a multilevel home, and making sure that food and water dishes are easily accessible.
+Food and water dishes may need to be raised off the floor.
+The cat should be encouraged to move about to maintain joint mobility and muscle tone.
+Regular periods of gentle play using toys such as feathers or laser pointers (with rewards) may be helpful.

 Ongoing research into the management of DJD in cats has led to the recent release of specific therapeutic diets that are formulated specifically to control the discomfort associated with DJD and to delay the progression of the disease.
-These therapeutic diets are available only through your veterinarian.
+These therapeutic diets (including Royal Canin® Mobility Support and Hills® Prescription Diet j/d®), are available only through your veterinarian.

-If you have any questions or concerns regarding the care and treatment of your cat, please do not hesitate to contact your veterinarian.
+If you have any questions or concerns regarding the care and treatment of your cat, contact your veterinarian.